tesnos/tangerine/readme.md

 + anything else the 3DS's sound application does

 ## Building
 Make sure you have the latest releases of [ctrulib](https://github.com/smealum/ctrulib/releases) and [citro3d](https://github.com/fincs/citro3d/releases) installed.
+Then download the above linked in commit of [buildtools](https://github.com/Steveice10/buildtools/tree/adf5fa3e8382a0a3847ec3f7dcff781417c8751c) into the preexisting "buildtools" folder.
 Also install libmpg123 for devkitARM via
 [deltabeard's tutorial](https://github.com/deltabeard/3ds_portlibs), then just type
 ```
 make